If you’re wanting to draft your own pattern, there are lots of options available.

 Be sure to cut your front pattern pieces with the fabric “scales” pointed upward, as pictured above!

 Mark the button and pocket positioning in the manner of your preference; I prefer to make small “tailor’s tacks” using white thread.

-Obviously, the purple linen (and presumably the black cotton lining) can be cut from either side and direction.
+Obviously, the purple linen (and presumably the white/off-white cotton “lining”) can be cut from either side and direction.